 Poor Pierre of Pisseloup

-hurt in summer's mid-day sun
+struggled in the mid-day sun

-struggled worse in autumn when with vines
+even worse in autumn when with vines

 and harvest done odd jobs were always scarce

-but when he cashed his state support
+But when he cashed his state support

 you sometimes found him calmly stood